'NT legal legend' who supports CLP's child placement reforms worked as Minister's adviser | NT Independent

 On Monday, Chief Minister Lia Finocchiaro doubled down on the government’s claims that safety was not paramount in the current child protection legislation.

-“We are unapologetic in our approach,” she said at a rare press conference yesterday.
+“We are unapologetic in our approach,” she said at a rare press conference on Monday.

 “I cannot understand how anyone can argue with making the safety of a child the number one priority, and to those people who think that that’s what the old act did, they’re just absolutely wrong.